Israeli incursions in the West Bank during the Gaza war: Operation Summer Camps

 On 28 August 2024, Israel launched its largest military operation inside the West Bank since Operation Defensive Shield in 2002, calling it "Operation Summer Camps", and deployed hundreds of IDF troops together with bulldozers and air support.

 The stated aim of the operation was to degrade West Bank militant forces and prevent attacks on Israeli targets.
 Israeli foreign minister Israel Katz labelled the operation a "full-fledged war" and accused Iran of trying to establish an "eastern terrorist front" against Israel in the West Bank by funding and arming militants in the region.

 As part of the military operation, Israeli forces battled Palestinian militants in and around cities across the West Bank, including Tulkarm and Jenin.
 Notably, the IDF managed to kill Abu Shujaa and Wassem Hazem, the heads of the Tulkarm Brigade and Hamas' Jenin branch, respectively.

 On 3 October 2024, Israel launched its first airstrike on the Tulkarm refugee camp since Operation Defensive Shield, killing 20 people including Zahi Yaser Abd al-Razeq Oufi and Ayyth Radwan, the respective heads of the local Hamas and Palestinian Islamic Jihad branches.

 Ultimately, the operation did not deal a substantial blow to Palestinian militancy.

 Iron Wall

 On 21 January 2025, Israel began another large-scale military operation in the West Bank, just days after the implementation of the January 2025 Gaza war ceasefire.
 Israel's operation, which it calls "Iron Wall", began in Jenin, but has spread to Tulkarm and other Palestinian cities and towns.
 It marks a strategically distinct and more aggressive approach against West Bank militancy compared to previous Israeli raids, and also marks the first time that the Palestinian Authority directly participates in an Israeli military operation.

 Iron Wall has been reportedly yielding operational success.
 Israeli forces have seized control of the Jenin refugee camp, Nur Shams, and the refugee camp in Tulkarm, clearing them from militants.
 In August 2025, Katz stated the IDF would remain deployed to refugee camps in the northern West Bank at least until the end of the year.

+Operation Five Stones

+On 26 November 2025, Israel launched "Operation Five Stones", which targeted Palestinian militants in an area of Tubas Governorate dubbed the "Pentagon of Villages": Tubas, Tammun, the al-Fara'a camp, Aqaba, and Tayasir.
+The military operation imposed a siege on Tubas Governorate.
+While some sources described the operation as an extension of Iron Wall, the IDF said it was not and referred to it as a new and distinct operation.

+After days of raids, Israeli forces pulled out of Tubas Governorate on 29 November, marking the operation's conclusion.